gustavogmfarias/iffolha-js-backend/README.md

 -   Only Admin users, authors or editor users should be able to include a new course;
 -   Only admin users or editor users should be able to delete a course;
 -   Only admin users or editor users should be able to edit a course;
--   Should be able to list all the reports by courses;
+-   Should be able to list all the Articles by courses;
--   Should be abble to list all the articles by course;
+-   Should be abble to list all the Articles by course;

 # Persistir Classes